Joldiazch/MobileFood/README.md

 In this part I made use of the UI material style components with which I achieved a friendly and beautiful user interface at the same time.
 The map is rendered in a component called Map in the file Mapsection.js in this component the magic happens, the map is rendered with the points obtained by the query made by Apollo client to the api of graphql. in addition it communicates with the component of ato completed with which a food can be selected, that selection listens to the components children and finally it is rendered in the map only the truck where the selected food is sold.

 # Issues
-1. Due to a last minute problem with the RDS instance in AWS, in production is running the test database (Sqlite3), that's why in the Map are shown only 5 points that are the data that were stored in the development stage to make the respective tests.
-However, the Application does its corresponding work, consults the api, renders those data in the map and also uses them to auto complete and render again the selection of this field.
+1. Due to a last minute problem with the RDS instance in AWS, the test database (Sqlite3) is running in production, so the Map shows only 5 points which are the data that were stored in the development stage to make the respective tests.
+However, the Application does its corresponding work, consults the API, renders those data in the map and also uses them to autocomplete and render again the selection of this field.
+That is, if the RDS instance in AWS is enabled, at this time the 643 trucks (points on the map) will be displayed, which Sqlite3 cannot do because it only has stored the data of 5 trucks and their respective Schedules.